allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 :::info Service ID
 Make sure that you have executed `clearml-serving`'s [initial setup](clearml_serving_setup.md#initial-setup), in which you create a Serving Service.
-The Serving Service's ID is required to register a model, and to execute `clearml-serving`'s `metrics` and `config` commands
+The Serving Service's ID is required to register a model, and to execute `clearml-serving`'s `metrics` and `config` commands.
 :::

 :::note
-The preprocessing Python code is packaged and uploaded to the Serving Service, to be used by any inference container, and downloaded in real time when updated
+The preprocessing Python code is packaged and uploaded to the Serving Service, to be used by any inference container, and downloaded in real time when updated.
 :::

 ### Step 3: Spin Inference Container